netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b><a href="#flowcollectorspecprocessordebug-1">debug</a></b></td>
         <td>object</td>
         <td>
-          Debug allows setting some aspects of the internal configuration of the flow processor.
-This section is aimed exclusively for debugging and fine-grained performance optimizations (for example GOGC, GOMAXPROCS env vars).
+          `debug` allows setting some aspects of the internal configuration of the flow processor.
+This section is aimed exclusively for debugging and fine-grained performance optimizations, such as GOGC and GOMAXPROCS env vars.
 Users setting its values do it at their own risk.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>dropUnusedFields</b></td>
         <td>boolean</td>
         <td>
-          dropUnusedFields allows, when set to true, to drop fields that are known to be unused by OVS, in order to save storage space.<br/>
+          `dropUnusedFields` allows, when set to true, to drop fields that are known to be unused by OVS, to save storage space.<br/>
           <br/>
             <i>Default</i>: true<br/>
         </td>